European Public Health Association: Pillars

 In order to better support the activities of EUPHA and to include all aspects of public health, EUPHA has created four pillars to link EUPHA sections and EUPHA members.
 These pillars reflect the four working areas of public health: research, policy, practice, and training and education.

 European Public Health Conference

 EUPHA has been organising annual scientific conferences since 1992.
 The first conference was held in Paris in December 1992.
 Since 2008, the annual conference name was changed to "European Public Health Conference", as the conferences are a joint effort with national public health associations and international partners.
 The EPH Conference usually takes place in different European cities every year.

-In 2020, together with the World Federation of Public Health Associations (WFPHA) and the Italian Society of Hygiene, Preventive Medicine and Public Health (SItI), EUPHA organised the first online edition of 16th World Congress on Public Health, focused on Public health for the future of humanity: analysis, advocacy and action'.
+In autumn of 2020, together with the World Federation of Public Health Associations (WFPHA) and the Italian Society of Hygiene, Preventive Medicine and Public Health (SItI), EUPHA had to organize the first online-only meeting, at the same time 13th EUPHA, and the 16th World Congress on Public Health.
+Motto was: Public health for the future of humanity: analysis, advocacy and action'.

-In 2021, the virtual edition of the 14th EPH Conference will explore "public health futures in a changing world".
+In 2021, during the Covid-19 pandemic also, the virtual-only meeting, the 14th EPH Conference explored "Public Health futures in a changing world".

+Further annual in presens and online pan-european conferences were: